Michilis/Jellyfin-wrapper/README.md

-# Wrapper for Mempool
+# Wrapper for Jellyfin

-[mempool](http://mempool.space/) is a fully featured visualizer, explorer, and API service for the Bitcoin mempool, with a focus on the emerging transaction fee market to help our transition into a multi-layer ecosystem
+[Jellyfin]The Free Software Media System
+Jellyfin is the volunteer-built media solution that puts you in control of your media.
+Stream to any device from your own server, with no strings attached.
+Your media, your server, your way.

 ## Dependencies